openjdk/jfx/modules/javafx.web/FFM-ABI-CONTRACT.md

   reviewed and mechanically generated rather than compiler-verified;
 * the 473 module tests cannot pass until `jfxwebkit` is rebuilt from the migrated sources with the WebKit CMake and ninja toolchain.

+That was the state when this contract was written. `jfxwebkit` is now built from the migrated sources out of tree, by `.github/workflows/build-webkit.yml`, and the `jfxwebkit.dll` in `../caches/sdk/bin` exports 1963 `wkj_*` symbols, 0 `Java_*` and no `JNI_OnLoad`, exactly the set the Java facades bind; the module suite runs against it (`FFM-STATUS.md` section 3).
+The opening sentence still holds: the Maven build compiles Java and `wkjstub`, never WebKit.

 To keep the binding layer genuinely verified rather than merely written, the migration ships a generated **`wkjstub`** test library implementing the whole `wkj_*` ABI with recording stubs,